 The challenge with urbanized areas is the resultant water pollution that occurs when rain water hits the ground and picks up pollutants that enter our waterways.
 Polluted stormwater runoff is commonly transported through Municipal Separate Storm Sewer Systems (MS4s), from which it is often discharged untreated into local waterbodies.
 To prevent harmful pollutants from being washed or dumped into a MS4, operators must obtain a NPDES permit, develop a stormwater management program and provide an annual report as to the condition of their MS4 system.
-MS4 Permit Manager Software provides small and large MS4 municipalities a finanical and easy to use solution for US EPAs requirement for NPDES MS4 General Permit compliance.
-CLICK HERE to watch a brief online video.
+MS4 Permit Manager Software provides small and large MS4 municipalities a financially feasible and easy to use solution for US EPAs requirement for NPDES MS4 General Permit compliance.
+CLICK HERE to watch a brief online video demonstration.

 There are presently 2 different types of MS4s.
 They are: